hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Optional.
 Default: 0.01.

-    Only used in 'read_in' systems if the 'power_pitzer' excitation generator is used.
+    Only used in 'power_pitzer_orderN' excitation generator or in 'read_in' systems if the 'power_pitzer' excitation generator is used.
     This number (approximately) sets the minimum value of weight(orbital to excite to)/(total weights times number of orbitals to excite to).
     The aim of this is to reduce the number of spawns with big abs(Hij)/pgen which can